Last Update: March 8, 2008 Navigation: Main Menu Poe's Works Editions Poe's Poems Poe's Tales

 Census of Copies:

 There are so many surviving copies of these volumes that a complete listing is impractical and unnecessary.
 This census records copies of special interest.
 The provenance of each entry is established as authoritatively as possible, given the sketchy and often convoluted bits of information available.
-In nearly all case, the chain of owners has gaps, especially among the early owners, whose names are generally known only if the owner left an inscription.
+In nearly all cases, the chain of owners has gaps, especially among the early owners, whose names are generally known only if the owner left an inscription.

 Copies annotated by Poe: